 02

-A mid-level developer who’s built three apps similar to yours will likely work faster than a senior developer who hasn’t touched your platform before.
+A mid-level developer who's built three apps similar to yours will often work faster than a senior developer who hasn't touched your platform before.
 When reviewing candidates, ask for specific project examples and live app links.
-Prioritize hands-on experience with similar architecture, not just years of experience.
+Prioritize hands-on experience with similar architecture over years of experience alone.

 03